codewithmark/one-line-validator/README.md

 ---

+## 🎨 Styling

+Styles are automatically injected:

+* `.field-error` adds a red border and light red background
+* `.error-message` shows an animated message with an ❌ icon

+---

 ## 📚 License

-MIT License.
-Free to use, modify, and share.
+MIT — free to use, modify, and share.

+---

+## 💬 Author

+Built by \[Code With Mark].
+Contributions, suggestions, and issues welcome!